enricguaus/MAI/README.md

 The “Musicians and Artificial Intelligence” (MAI) project seeks to explore the intersection between the musical and scientific approaches to AI through a showcase of two PureData patches that implement two different architectures for creating AI models that can be mapped to a DAW or any other synthesis software via OSC or MIDI.

 For that, we want to promote the use of these pre-cooked and ready-to-use patches between musicians as a starting point for further exploration.
 We will promote its use between our students, but the code and installation guides are publicly available for the whole community.

-Please, use, modify and send feedback on it's use.
+Feedback is welcome.

 ## Resources